What your boss or HR won’t tell you … moving up the corporate ladder

 Did you know that people also get promoted because of the value of their total network?
 Think about the term "value."
-Your network has an perceived value to others.
+Your network has a perceived value to others.

 A long time ago I knew someone that wasn't the best executing or planning anything.
-I’m actually being nice saying that.
-Yet, this person moved into a high level role within a company.
-If you needed anything and I mean anything, this person could find 10 people to get it done.
+I’m being nice saying that.
+Yet, this person moved into a high-level role within a company.
+If you needed anything and I mean anything, this person could find ten people to get it done.
 Or, someone that has the information, data, and resources you need.
 In this case, network value outweighed personal performance.
 Your goal should be to exceed at both performance and networking.

 Understand corporate politics including credits and debits

-Skill corporate politicians build a lot of credits from high-level or strategic contacts.
-The higher up the corporate ladder or the more strategic a person is … the more value a credit carries.
+Skilled corporate politicians build a lot of credits from high-level or strategic contacts.
+The higher up the corporate ladder or, the more strategic a person is … the more value a credit carries.
 I’ve seen this in action.
-It's amazing how well it works.
+It's incredible how well it works.